Planning Your Visit

 During Your Visit…

 Please follow all current government guidance.
 Please be mindful and respectful of the needs of others

-Please wear a facemark during your visit, unless you are exempt.
+The museum requests that you continue to wear a face mask during your visit, unless you are exempt.

 Please wash hands regularly and for 20 seconds.
 There are hand sanitiser stations located at the entrance and across the museum.

 Please maintain social distancing by staying 2m apart, queuing where necessary and following one way systems.

 Please do not pick up items in the shop unless purchasing.